 - Establishing a safe and nurturing environment, free from discrimination or bullying, where children can learn and develop happily.

-We recognise that because of their day-to-day contact with children, school staff are ideally placed to observe the outward signs of abuse.
-Staff in schools will therefore:
+We recognise that, because of their day-to-day contact with children, school staff are ideally placed to observe the outward signs of abuse.
+Staff in school will therefore:

 - Report any inappropriate behaviour / activities to designated staff.

 - Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to.

 - Ensure that children know that they can approach any adult in school if they are worried and they will receive a consistent, supportive response.

 - Provide, within the PSHE curriculum, opportunities for children to develop the skills they need to recognise, and stay safe, from abuse.

 It may be helpful for parents to know that the Local Authority requires Headteachers to report any obvious or suspected case of child abuse which includes non-accidental injury, severe physical neglect, emotional abuse and/or sexual abuse.
 This procedure is intended to protect children at risk and schools are encouraged to take the attitude that where there are grounds for suspicion it is better to be safe than sorry.
 This does mean that Headteachers risk upsetting some parents by reporting a case, which on investigation proves unfounded.
 In such circumstances, it is hoped that parents, appreciating how difficult it is for Headteachers to carry out this delicate responsibility, would accept that the Headteacher was acting in what were believed to be the child’s best interests.

 To read the Clandon School Child Protection and Safeguarding Policy please click here.